apache/hawq/BUILD_INSTRUCTIONS.md

 Run command to generate makefile.

         ./configure
-Or you could use --prefix=/hawq/install/path to change the Apache HAWQ install path.
+Or you can use --prefix=/hawq/install/path to change the Apache HAWQ install path.

         ./configure --prefix=/hawq/install/path
 Run the command below for more configuration.